Times of Old

 “That’s all doable, Ed.”

 “Good.
 I also want a harness that carries six revolvers plus some Bowie style knives in a way they aren’t obvious, while it also has a knife for skinning that is obvious.
 I don’t care if it’s a separate harness to go over the clothes or integrated into them.
 The pistols I’ll let you design, but I want them to be lightweight while tough and durable.
 I want top-break revolvers, because they’ve less parts and are easier to fix.
-All to be double action so one trigger pull moves the chamber and hammer together.
+All to be double action so one trigger pull moves both the chamber and hammer.
 Also, I want them such only I can use them.
 You can use something like a Bluetooth signal with a ring on my hands or whatever.
 I prefer them to be case-less rounds, so I won’t be leaving shell casing lying around.
 I don’t care about what calibre, but no bigger than a ten millimetre magnum round, but capable of stopping a cave bear.
 Thus an expanding or frangible round may be best.”

 “Yes.
 Oh, before I forget again.
-The harness to have one gun on the outside of each hip, one on each side of my waist in a cross-draw, and under each arm for a fast draw by either hand.
+The harness is to have one gun on the outside of each hip, one on each side of my waist in a cross-draw, and under each arm for a fast draw by either hand.
 Plus six speed-loaders.”

 “OK, Ed.
 I’m told we can do that in a high velocity six millimetre calibre frangible round that works like a hollow point after hitting.
 It is a case-less round and will not leave the target.
 How long a barrel?”